On the growth of even $K$-groups of rings of integers in $p$-adic Lie extensions: Main results

 for some $\la^{(i)}$ independent of $n$. \et

 \bpf By Proposition \ref{gal descent}, we have

 where the latter is finite.
 The conclusion of the theorem therefore follows immediately from an application of Proposition \ref{Zp asymptotic}. \epf

 \br We now describe how the above result recovers those in \cite[Theorem 9]{C72} and \cite[Theorem 3.3(ii)]{JQ}, where they consider a cyclotomic $\Zp$-extension $F^\cyc$ of a field $F$ which contains a primitive $p$th root of unity.
 In this context, one has $F^\cyc = F(\mu_{p^\infty})$.
 Let $\mathcal{M}$ be the maximal abelian pro-$p$ extension of $F^\cyc$ which is unramified outside $p$.
 In \cite[Theorem 9]{C72} and \cite[Theorem 3.3(ii)]{JQ}, the Iwasawa invariants in their asymptotic formulas are given by the $\mu$- and $\la$-invariants of $\Gal(\mathcal{M}/F^\cyc)$.
 We shall show that these invariants coincide with those of our Iwasawa cohomology group $H^2_{\Iw,S_p}\big(F^{\cyc}/F, \Zp(i)\big)$.
+(Of course, the fact that the invariants coincide follows immediately from comparing the asymptotic formulas of our with those of Coates and Jin-Qin.
+But we thought it worthwhile to give the following more conceptual argument.)
 As a start, observe that $\Gal(\mathcal{M}/F^\cyc)\cong H^1(G_{S_p}(F^\cyc),\Qp/\Zp)^{\vee}$, where $(-)^{\vee}$ is the Pontryagin dual.
-On the other hand, it follows from an application of \cite[Lemma 2.5.1(c)]{ShRes} that
+On the other hand, since $F^\cyc$ contains all the $p$-power roots of unity, we may apply \cite[Lemma 2.5.1(c)]{ShRes} to conclude that

 where $\Zp(1)$ is the Tate module of $\mu_{p^{\infty}}$.
 The above identification in turn tells us that the modules $H^2_{\Iw,S_p}\big(F^{\cyc}/F, \Zp(i)\big)$ and $H^2_{\Iw,S_p}\big(F^{\cyc}/F, \Zp(1)\big)$ have the same $\mu_G$-invariant and $\la$-invariant.
 We shall now prove that the $\mu_G$-invariant and $\la$-invariant of $H^2_{\Iw,S_p}\big(F^{\cyc}/F, \Zp(1)\big)$ coincide with those of $\Gal(\mathcal{M}/F^\cyc)$.